pysmatch.Matcher

 Returns:

-A dictionary containing the fitted model object under the key ‘model’
+A dictionary containing the fitted model and its accuracy.

 Return type: